AndBible/docs-wiki/Developer-documentation.md

 Now when you build the app it will create a separate And Bible application on your device. **Please note** that both icons and app titles look exactly the same, so you have to figure out which one is which.

+## Coding And Bible

+I (Tuomas) am using (and recommend) Android Studio for native Android code and WebStorm for Vue.js / Javascript side.
+Free alternative (which I have heard is very good) for Vue.js / Javascript development is Visual Studio Code with Vetur extension which enables Vue.js support.

 ## Running tests

 Configuration for running tests in Android Studio: